 Is your vibration controller squaring with Chi?

-Why does the random spectrum generated by a Vibration Research controller (without using iDOFTM) look ragged?
-Because it is supposed to look exactly that way!
-Evidence now exists that some commercial random controllers actually use more than the number of DOF specified in their setup parameters for PSD calculation.
-This error can result in the appearance of a tighter ±dB match between the Demand and Control spectra than theory and the operator-entered DOF support.
-Controllers made by two different manufacturers have been found with this defect.
-Strong evidence of non-Gaussian signal behavior.
+In the case study, “Does Your Controller Square with Chi?“, several testing methods show undesirable statistical behavior.
+We found that some commercial random controllers use more than the number of DOF specified in the setup parameters for PSD calculation.
+This error gives the appearance of a tighter ±dB match between the demand and control spectra than both theory and the operator-entered DOF support.
+Other controllers show evidence of non-Gaussian signal behavior.